Spay and Neuter Assistance

 A single un-spayed female cat and her mate and their offspring can produce and average of 12 kittens in one year, 67 in two years, 376 in three years, 2,107 in four years, and 11,801 in five years!
 Dogs are very prolific parents, too.

-In the eight years since beginning the program OMHS has helped to spay or neuter over 2,400 cats and dogs!
+Since 2003, OMHS has helped to spay or neuter well over 2,400 cats and dogs!

+OMHS encourages donations to the program to help our organization continue to provide assistance.
 Any financial contribution to help families who need to get their dogs and cats “fixed” would be appreciated!
-The amounts below would cover about one-half of our costs for one animal:

 There are many myths about canine reproductive needs.
 Chiefly among these are the suspicion that neutering turns a male into a sissy and spaying causes a female to get fat and to lament her lost capacity.

 The truth is that male dogs, especially those with a submissive personality, are usually better pets if they are neutered.
 They may have less desire to roam, to mark territory (including furniture), and, if neutered before sexual maturity, they may be less likely to exert dominance over family members.
 They may also be healthier pets: no testicles means no testicular cancer.